zhubeilife/LearnAlgo/InterviewQ/Quicksort/QA.md

 there are two basic approaches.

 + Approach A: Compute the median in a[] and the median in b[].
-Recur in a subproblem of roughly half the size.
+Recur in a sub-problem of roughly half the size.

 + Approach B: Design a constant-time algorithm to determine whether a[i] is a key of rank k.
 Use this subroutine and binary search.